AREAS OF LAW PRACTICE

 Intellectual Property Marijuana Lawyer Neil K. Juneja

-Neil Juneja is an intellectual property lawyer based in Seattle, WA and Portland, OR.
+Neil Juneja is an intellectual property lawyer based in Seattle, Washington and Portland, Oregon.
 He is the founder and managing partner at the Gleam Law firm.
 His impeccable track record and years of marijuana law experience navigating the complexities of patents, trademarks, and copyrights is what helps Gleam Law stand out from the competition.

 Early in his career, Neil became dissatisfied with the often-overwhelming pretentiousness in the legal field.
 At other firms, clients are billed by the minute, treated like just another number, and too often waste valuable time and money on sub-par intellectual property law solutions that leave them exposed and vulnerable to lawsuits.
 Neil wanted to create something different – so he did.